 **Below are our more detailed reviews.
 Click the links above to see current prices or read customer reviews on Amazon.

-A combination of factors have led to the rise of the biometric gun safe beyond the simple appeal of storing your guns in a more technologically advanced safe.
+A combination of factors have led to the rise of the quick access biometric gun safe beyond the simple appeal of storing your guns in a more technologically advanced safe.
 A few states have passed laws that more strictly regulate gun safety and gun safes are also often a primary target of burglars and thieves who have learned all the tricks for breaking into a more traditional model.
 There are many different models of biometric gun safes available on the market today for both long guns and handguns.
 Each model varies in quality, in what it is intended for, and how it can be accessed.
 To help guide you in finding out what the best biometric gun safes are, we’re going to outline and discuss the best biometric gun safes by each category.

 Related Buyers Guides: